HireDale/hiredale.github.io/index.md

 ## **ABOUT MY WORK**
 ---
-A more detailed look on my previous work experience and what I bring to the table.
+A more detailed look on my previous work experiences and what I bring to the table.

 - [**Why Hire Me**](/why-hire-me)
-  Understand my focus on creating clear, empathetic end‑user documentation tailored to the needs and perspectives of the intended audience.
+  Understand my focus on creating end‑user documentation tailored for a specific audience.

 - [**Work Responsibilities**](/day-to-day)
-  See the day‑to‑day tasks, processes, and collaborative practices that ensure my documentation is accurate, consistent, and aligned with project goals.
+  See the day‑to‑day tasks, processes, and collaborative practices I perform during the document creation and management process.